swipswaps/objectiv-analytics/tracker/trackers/browser/README.md

 # Objectiv Browser Tracker

-Objectiv tracker for web applications & websites that embraces the open taxonomy for analytics.
+Objectiv tracker for web applications & websites that embraces the open analytics taxonomy.
 Supports core tracking methods and default auto-tracking (ApplicationLoaded) out of the box.

 ---
 ## Package Installation